 How much Quantity of Kefir and Kombucha Tea to Drink?

-- Kombucha Tea – Kombucha tea a probiotic tea and detoxifier, is recommended for adults.
-One can start with 50 ml per day for the first week and can increase to 100 ml to 200 ml after first week.
+Kombucha tea a probiotic tea and detoxifier, mainly recommended for adults, not children below 12 years of age.
+One can start with 50ml per day for the first week and can increase to 100ml to 200ml after first week.

 Frequently Asked Questions Answered –